Poneratoxin: Structure

 The poneratoxin peptide is stored in an inactive 25-residue peptide (amino acid sequence FLPLLILGSLLMTPPVIQAIHDAQR) in the venom reservoir of Paraponera clavata.
 The secondary structure is characterized by a helix-turn-helix motif: two alpha helices connected by a beta-turn.

 The two alpha helices are formed by residues 3–9 at the N-terminus, and residues 17–24 at the C-terminus, and they are connected by the beta-turn at residues 11–16.
 From a three-dimensional perspective, this structure forms a preferential V-shape with the two helices undergoing loose non-covalent interactions with each other.
-This is notable because of its structural similarity to other peptides that interact with the membrane, and indicates that poneratoxin will also interact with the membrane and thereby affect imbedded voltage gated sodium channels.
+This is notable because of its structural similarity to other peptides that interact with the membrane, and indicates that poneratoxin will also interact with the membrane and thereby affect embedded voltage gated sodium channels.
 Furthermore, the structure of the peptide shifts from a random coil to the structured helix-turn-helix when introduced to a lipid bilayer environment, which indicates that this motif is important for interacting with the membrane.

 The two alpha helices, however, have markedly different characteristics.
 The N-terminal alpha helix is apolar, containing a central hydrophobic core with hydrophilic residues at either end, and is uncharged.
 It is similar in structure to a transmembrane signal peptide, which implies that it will anchor at the membrane by burying the hydrophobic core within the bilayer.
 In particular, the bulky and very hydrophobic phenylalanine residue is important for interacting with uncharged lipid bilayers, such as those composed of phosphatidylcholine.
 The C-terminal alpha helix is amphipathic with one side displaying polar and charged residues, and the other displaying non-polar residues, which drives insertion into the plasma membrane.
 Specifically, the positively charged arginine and the non-polar alanine residues were both shown to be essential for poneratoxin potency.
 See figure, where the hydrophobic (red) and hydrophilic (blue) regions of poneratoxin and the lipid bilayer align, demonstrating that the structure is evolved to insert into the membrane, which will promote interaction with the voltage gated sodium channels.